PEM-Humboldt/sibPlot/README.md

 # News

 * December 29th, 2021: The package release was planned for December 28th.
 Unfortunately, some small difficulties(due to compatibility between PostgreSQL, SQLite and R) caused some delays in the programming work.
 Therefore I plan to release the first version of the package by mid-january...
+* June 9th, 2022: Various "adventures" took me a lot of time in 2022...
+Therefore I could not keep working on the package.
+However, I have some interesting projects to work with the Humboldt institute till the end of the year, and a part of our agreement would be to make some improvement in this project!
+More news very soon!

 # Objectives